The Definitive Guide to Buying Leather Furniture

 Price Range: 8-10

-Most leather finished with semi-aniline dye comes from full grain hides.
+Most leather finished with semi-aniline dyes are full grain hides.
 It is nearly as supple as full aniline leathers but with a wider color profile.

 Price Range: 6-9

-Unlike leathers made from the “full top grain”, those made from the first cut of the hide are buffed, sanded, or otherwise corrected before they are finished with color and a protective clear coat.
+These leathers are a corrected grain.
+The hides are buffed, sanded, or otherwise corrected before they are finished with color and a protective clear coat.

 Corrected grain leather is a great choice for high-traffic furniture because it can handle it.
 The protective coating makes this leather much easier to clean and more resistant to staining than aniline or some semi-aniline dyed leathers.